KDE/ocean-sound-theme/README.md

 ## Folders

-- **blue-ocean-sound-theme**: Contains the final sounds that will be used in the sound theme.
+- **blue-ocean-sound-theme**: Contains the sounds that are used in the sound theme.
-- **Unedited Sounds - Backup**: Contains the sounds before they were edited.
-It's meant as a backup if someone needs to adjust something and won't be included in the final theme.
 - **Project Files**: Contains the LMMS project file and the Audacity macro used for trimming the sounds.
-- **LICENSES**: Contains the terms of all of the licenses on this repository
+- **LICENSES**: Contains the terms of all of the licenses on this repository.

 ## Intended usage